GUEST BLOG: A Visit to the Freedom Family

 The mountain air smells like a mixed bouquet of alfalfa, cottonwood, jasmine, and Montana sweetgrass.
 When I arrived at the Freedom Families' pasture they all came running with Lily (Shane and Moshi’s daughter) in the lead.
 The three year-old filly has filled out and become a beautiful, voluptuous, dun mare.

-Four year-old Pistol has his first band of mares: Evita (his mother), Grumpy Grulla, Lily, and Mae West (below).
+Four year-old Pistol has his first band of mares: Evita (his mother), Grumpy Grulla, Lily, and Mae West.
 Lily is Pistol’s lead mare.

 I didn’t see Pistol nurse his mom during my visit, but time will tell.
-I was relieved to see Lily being so affectionate to Grumpy, who is now 27 (below right).
-I often spotted the two mares mutually grooming. (who is below left?)
+I was relieved to see Lily being so affectionate to Grumpy, who is now 27.
+I often spotted the two mares mutually grooming.

 I sat with the horses for hours over my three day visit.
 Every so often Lily would march over to see what I was up to and the other horses would follow.
 I decided that one of Lily’s new jobs, in addition to being a supervisor, is to act as the dinner bell.

 Overall, the two bands are co-existing well and the mares seem content with their new stallions.
 If Pistol gets too close to Trigger’s mares, he is chased off.
 It was evident the two stallions had been in a squabble based on the recently healed scratches on their coats, but I did not witness any serious fights.